Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

   As a point that should be noted, this function is enabled on only Windows2000 later.

   (2) Eterm lookfeel window
   In this type TeraTerm window looks like Eterm background transparency.
-If this function is enabled, TeraTerm window becomes background transparency and mixs the wallpaper with your specified image file(*.jpg).
+If this function is enabled, TeraTerm window becomes background transparency and mixes the wallpaper with your specified image file(*.jpg).
 And also this function is also enabled on Windows9x or NT4.0.
 You can configure this function in [BG] section of teraterm.ini file.
 If you switch it on or off, you should change 'BGEnable' value.

 	[BG]
 	; Use Background extension (On / Off)